Local dominance unveils clusters in networks: Results

-In addition, we show that the LS method is robust against noisy data in different scenarios, see Supplementary Text D.1 and Figs. \textbf{S23-S24}.
+In addition, we show that the LS method is robust against noisy data in different scenarios, see Supplementary Note 4.1 and Supplementary Figs. 23-24.
 Though less common when considering vector data, targeted addition of edges in a network that connect two cluster centers, explicitly brings two cluster centers closer to each other in the metric space and will distort the space, whereas, conversely, the removal of links increases the distances between two objects.